Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

         ```bash
         kubectl get deployment cray-bss -n services -o json | jq -r '.spec.replicas'
         ```

         In this example, `5` will be the returned value.

+* **Make sure to perform the entire linked procedure, including the step to save the updated customizations.**

+### Scale `cray-dns-unbound` service

+Scale the replica count associated with the `cray-dns-unbound` service in the `services` namespace.
+Trial and error may be needed to determine what is best for a given system at scale.

+Follow the [Redeploying a Chart](Redeploying_a_Chart.md) procedure **with the following specifications**:

+* Chart name: `cray-dns-unbound`
+* Base manifest name: `core-services`
+* (`ncn-mw#`) When reaching the step to update the customizations, perform the following steps:

+    **Only follow these steps as part of the previously linked chart redeploy procedure.**

+    1. Edit the customizations by adding or updating `spec.kubernetes.services.cray-hms-bss.cray-service.replicaCount`.

+        ```bash
+        yq write -i customizations.yaml 'spec.kubernetes.services.cray-dns-unbound.cray-service.replicaCount' '5'
+        ```

+    1. Check that the customization file has been updated.

+        ```bash
+        yq read customizations.yaml 'spec.kubernetes.services.cray-dns-unbound.cray-service.replicaCount'
+        ```

+        Example output:

+        ```text
+        5
+        ```

+* (`ncn-mw#`) When reaching the step to validate the redeployed chart, perform the following steps:

+    **Only follow these steps as part of the previously linked chart redeploy procedure.**

+    Verify the `cray-dns-unbound` pods scale.

+    1. Watch the `cray-dns-unbound` pods scale to the desired number (in this example, 5), with each pod reaching a `3/3` ready state.

+        ```bash
+        watch "kubectl get pods -l app.kubernetes.io/instance=cray-dns-unbound -n services"
+        ```

+        Example output:

+        ```text
+        NAME                                READY   STATUS    RESTARTS   AGE
+        cray-dns-unbound-58b5cfdb4d-6vwrx   3/3     Running   0          88s
+        cray-dns-unbound-58b5cfdb4d-6wrpr   3/3     Running   0          87s
+        cray-dns-unbound-58b5cfdb4d-7ndhg   3/3     Running   0          70m
+        cray-dns-unbound-58b5cfdb4d-n498k   3/3     Running   0          70m
+        cray-dns-unbound-58b5cfdb4d-w2tq9   3/3     Running   0          70m
+        ```

+    1. Verify that the replicas change is present in the Kubernetes `cray-dns-unbound` deployment.

+        ```bash
+        kubectl get deployment cray-dns-unbound -n services -o json | jq -r '.spec.replicas'
+        ```

+        In this example, `5` will be the returned value.